Call Today! Free Immediate Response (818) 781-1570

 October 2014 - Los Angeles Superior Court: The Los Angeles criminal defense law firm of Eisner Gorin LLP represented a mother in a high-profile child abduction case.

-Attorney Dmitry Gorin was able to negotiate a favorable plea bargain where she did not have to serve any jail time.
-Instead, she pleaded guilty to one count of child deprivation and was only sentenced to 3 years of probation and pay restitution.
+Attorney Dmitry Gorin was able to negotiate a favorable plea bargain, allowing her to avoid serving any jail time.
+Instead, she pleaded guilty to one count of child neglect and was sentenced to 3 years of probation and ordered to pay restitution.

 Contact our Los Angeles Criminal Lawyers